RTEMS/rtems-docs/README.txt

  http://ditaa.sourceforge.net/

-The home page contain the language options.
+The home page contains the language options.
 The PlantUML online demo server supports Ditaa so use that resource as an online tool.
 The Ditaa image source extension is '.ditaa'.